projectatomic/atomic-site/source/blog/2016-06-16-micro-cluster-part-2.html.md

 ---
 title: Building a Sub-Atomic Cluster, Part 2
 author: jberkus
-date: 2016-06-16 12:00:00 UTC
+date: 2016-06-16 12:43:00 UTC
 tags: docker, atomic host, kubernetes, events
 published: true
 comments: true
 ---
 I'm continuing to kit out the Sub-Atomic Cluster, in the process it's received some upgrades.
-Thanks to John Hawley of the Minnowboard Project at Intel, I now have a nice power supply instead of the tangle of powerstrips, and in a couple days I'll also have more SSD storage.
+Thanks to John Hawley of the Minnowboard Project at Intel, I now have a nice power supply instead of the tangle of power strips, and in a couple days I'll also have more SSD storage.
 You can see here that one node is in a nice blue metal case: that's Muon, which we'll be raffling off at [DockerCon](http://2016.dockercon.com/).
 Come by booth G14 to see the cluster and for a chance to win the Muon!

 ![picture of minnowboard cluster](https://photos.smugmug.com/Computers/ContanersContainersContainers/i-tpXMt68/0/M/IMG_20160615_181254-M.jpg)